 (2) In subsection (1) —

-“latest draft statement” means the draft statement of corporate intent submitted, or last submitted, by the commissioners to the Minister before the start of the financial year with any modifications made by the commissioners, whether before or after that time, at the direction of the Minister.
+latest draft statement means the draft statement of corporate intent submitted, or last submitted, by the commissioners to the Minister before the start of the financial year with any modifications made by the commissioners, whether before or after that time, at the direction of the Minister.

 35. Minister’s agreement to draft statement of corporate intent